QoLamdaS/Projects_Udemy_100DaysOfPython_byAngelaYu/100-Days-Of-Code_Challenge.md

 > What I have done today :
 - I solve TODO-1, 2, 3, 4, 5, and 6 on "Day7_58. " By myself successfully (Breaking down the problems into smaller parts) improving overall user experiences (UI).
 And finally completed entire Day 7 Course YEAY!!!!!!
 - STAY CONSISTENT!
 Happy Coding guys!

+Day 45/100 : 19 November 2025, Wednesday (≈5 mins; >1 hour❌)
+> What I do this day :
+- Only start to learn Day 8 Course Udemy by Dr. Angela.
+I learn a little bit for "Day8_61. ".
+Today I need to prepare upcoming endterm exams tomorrow.
+So STAY CONSISTENT!!